ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 *Note: appropriate value for java maximum heap size may be required, e.g. -Xmx8G*

 ###Results
+Logging details can be controlled by a configuration file: log4j.xml saved in the distributed benchmark driver (semantic_publishing_benchmark.jar).
+After modifying log4j.xml, benchmark driver must be updated with contents of the new xml file.
 Results of the benchmark are saved to three types of log files :

 * ***brief*** - brief log of executed queries, saved in semantic_publishing_benchmark_queries_brief.log